Peter1213Yung/skills-test-with-actions/resume.md

 ### Supportocat

-Provide *World Class Support* to customers on the GitHub platform
+Provide *world class support* to customers on the GitHub platform

 ## Skills